 Beyond Oil conference

 Beyond Oil is a biennial international and interdisciplinary conference organized by the Centre for Climate and Energy Transformation (CET) at the University of Bergen.
-The next conference is in 2023 date TBA.
+The next conference is on the 17th and 18th of October.

 October 20 - 21, 2021

 Society is inevitably moving beyond oil.
 However, ambiguous targets and plans for phasing out fossil fuels are not sufficient for solving the climate emergency.
 Climate action must be a priority across all areas of society.
 We must ask ourselves what it means to prioritise climate action - for the individual, our economy, our political decisions, and our societal institutions.
 How can we overcome simplistic binaries between welfare and convenience on one hand, and responding to the climate emergency on the other?

 How do we mobilise the societal change necessary to make the prioritisation of climate action a reality?

 October 16 - 17, 2019